 - The conditions under which this alert should be sent

 That's a lot to configure, so let's get started.

 We should note that these are not the only options available to you when configuring an alert.
 Because an "alert" is simply a scheduled data delivery, you have a full suite of options to choose from.
-See Scheduling Data Delivery for more information.
+See Schedule data delivery for upgraded Dashboards for more information.